Melisius/Scientific-Python-for-Chemists-SDU/notebooks/README.md

 * Exercises_7.ipynb, contains information about the topic for the seventh Python study group meeting.
 * Exercises_8.ipynb, contains information about the topic for the eight Python study group meeting.
 * Exercises_9.ipynb, contains information about the topic for the ninth Python study group meeting.
-* Exercises_10.ipynb, (not finished)contains information about the topic for the tenth Python study group meeting.
+* Exercises_10.ipynb, contains information about the topic for the tenth Python study group meeting.

 ### Solutions